Skip to content

 export TESSERA_BASE_NAME={VALUE} # e.g: test-static-ct

-2. Run terragrunt apply
+terragrunt apply --terragrunt_working_dir=deployment/live/gcp/test

-export TESSERACT_SIGNER_ECDSA_P256_PUBLIC_KEY_ID=$(terragrunt output -raw ecdsa_p256_public_key_id)
+export TESSERACT_SIGNER_ECDSA_P256_PUBLIC_KEY_ID=$(terragrunt output -raw ecdsa_p256_public_key_id -terragrunt-working-dir=deployment/live/gcp/test)

-export TESSERACT_SIGNER_ECDSA_P256_PRIVATE_KEY_ID=$(terragrunt output -raw ecdsa_p256_private_key_id)
+export TESSERACT_SIGNER_ECDSA_P256_PRIVATE_KEY_ID=$(terragrunt output -raw ecdsa_p256_private_key_id -terragrunt-working-dir=deployment/live/gcp/test)

 Run TesseraCT